Suicide of Sunil Tripathi

-Sunil Tripathi (August 14, 1990 – March or April 2013) was an American student who went missing on March 16, 2013.
-His disappearance received widespread media attention after he was wrongfully accused on social media as a suspect in the Boston Marathon bombing.
-Tripathi had actually been missing for a month prior to the April 15, 2013, bombings.
-His body was found on April 23, after the actual bombing suspects had been officially identified and apprehended.
+Sunil Tripathi (died March 16, 2013) was an American student who went missing on March 16th, 2013.
+His disappearance received widespread media attention after he was wrongfully accused by Reddit users to be a suspect in the Boston Marathon bombing.
+Tripathi had been missing for a month by the time of the attack, April 15th of the same year.
+His body was found on April 23rd, after the actual bombing suspects had been officially identified and apprehended.

 Disappearance

 Sunil Tripathi, a Brown University undergraduate student, had gone missing on March 16, 2013, having suspended his studies due to bouts of depression.
 He had left his phone and wallet behind in his student accommodation.
-Known by his family as "Sunny", he was 22 years old at the time of his disappearance.
-The family turned to social media to assist in their search for their son, uploading a video to YouTube and setting up a Facebook page.
-His parents were migrants from India.
+Tripathi's family turned to social media to assist in their search for him, uploading a video to YouTube and setting up a Facebook page.
+His parents were immigrants from India.